dirigible-io/dirigible-io.github.io/docs-help/docs/development/ide/editor-csvim.md

    The currently supported quote characters are apostrophe ("‘"), quotation mark ("“"), and number sign or hash ("#").

-   **Note:** If you’re trying to use an unsupported character such as "^", a warning message will pop up.
+   **Note:** If you’re trying to use an unsupported character such as "^", "The quote character is not supported!" warning message will pop up.
 Nevertheless, you will be able to open the CSV file or save the CSVIM file.

  - Keys